-To be considered for distribution, any nonschool material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to the Superintendent for prior review.
+To be considered for distribution, any nonschool material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to the Superintendent.
 The Superintendent will approve or reject the materials within two school days of the time the materials are received.
 The requestor may appeal a rejection in accordance with the appropriate district complaint policy.
 [See policies DGBA or GF for more information.]

-The principal will designate the location for approved nonschool materials to be placed for voluntary viewing or collection on the campus and the superintendent will designate the location for approved non-school materials to be placed for voluntary viewing or collection in district facilities.
+The principal will designate the location for on campus viewing and the superintendent will designate the location for district level viewing of approved nonschool materials to be placed for voluntary viewing or collection.